wigging/wigging.github.io/_notes/git-github.md

 git branch -dr origin/name-of-branch
 ```

-## Orphan branch

-When hosting a website on GitHub, the gh-pages branch can be used to keep the
+When hosting a website on GitHub, the "gh-pages" branch can be used to keep the
 web files separate from the project files.
 Since this branch is typically not
 merged with other branches and would have its own history, the orphan option can be used.
 After creating the orphan branch, you should clear its
 index and working tree to isolate it from the master branch.